spatie/laravel-onboard/README.md

 - [Rias Van der Veken](https://github.com/riasvdv)
 - [All Contributors](../../contributors)

+The original code from this package came from [Onboard](https://github.com/calebporzio/onboard) by [Caleb Porzio](https://github.com/calebporzio), who was gratious enough to let us continue development.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.